jmcalalang/Ansible_Meetups/README.md

  SSH  tcp/22
  HTTP tcp/80

-To access these services you may need to remap ports on your host to the local container using the command:
+To access these services, you may need to remap ports on your host to the local container using the command:

  docker run -p 8080:80 -p 2222:22 -it f5devcentral/f5-super-netops-container:base